 food producers and the Orcas Island Community will have:

-6. A major employer that provides fair compensation in an atmosphere where staff, customers and members treat one another with warmth and respect.
+6. MODEL EMPLOYER: A major employer that provides fair compensation in an atmosphere where staff, customers and members treat one another with warmth and respect.

 In March of 2015, the Management Team and Board Members came together at the Spring Board Retreat with the goal of identifying the Co-op’s long-term goals.